tx2z/google-webfont-download-userscript/README.md

 Add a download link to fonts in google webfonts page.

-This is a usercript and need Grasemonkey or any alternative to be installed: http://userscripts.org/about/installing
+This is a usercript and need Greasemonkey (firefox), tampermonkey (chrome) or any alternative to be installed: http://userscripts.org/about/installing

 -----